Griefed/ServerPackCreator/README.md

 **ServerPackCreator is a Java-program which creates a server pack from any given Forge or Fabric modpack.
 Customize the configuration to your liking and off you go.**
 **Whenever you are working on an update to your modpack, you simply run ServerPackCreator and BAM!
 You've got yourself a server pack for your new modpack version.**

 I am making this in my spare time, therefore progress is slow.
-I also just started getting into Java programming, so expect the code to be of...questionable...quality.
+I started getting into Java programming in february 2021, and I'm using ServerPackCreator as a way to teach myself Java, but also to create something useful for the Minecraft community.

 Use at your own risk!
 Be aware that data loss is possible.